Establishing trust in automated reasoning: Improving the reviewability of automated reasoning systems

 The popularity of computational notebooks, which can be seen as scripts with attached explanations and results, shows that scientists are indeed keen on making their work less opaque.
 But notebooks are limited to the most situated top layer of a scientific software stack.
 Code cells in notebooks refer to library code that can be arbitrarily opaque, difficult to access, and to which no explanations can be attached.

-An interesting line of research in software engineering is exploring possibilities to make complete software systems explainable {[}Nierstrasz and Girba 2022{]}.
-Although motivated by situated business applications, the basic ideas should be transferable to scientific computing.
+An interesting line of research in software engineering is exploring possibilities to make complete software systems explainable {[}Nierstrasz and Girba 2022; Nierstrasz and Gîrba 2024{]}.
+The motivation is similar to explainable AI {[}Gunning et al. 2019{]}, but the methods are very different, considering that the target of the explanation is human-authored source code.
+A new development environment, \href{https://gtoolkit.com/}{Glamorous Toolkit} {[}feenk.com 2023{]}, has been designed explicitly to explore these ideas.
+Although this work is motivated by situated business applications, the basic ideas should be transferable to scientific computing.
+The screenshots in {[}Nierstrasz and Gîrba 2024{]} convey a first impression of how these techniques work in practice.
+However, I recommend readers to actually download Glamorous Toolkit and explore it interactively.

 The approach is based on three principles.
 The first one is the same as for computational notebooks: the integration of code with explanatory narratives that also contain example code and computed results.
-Unlike traditional notebooks, \href{https://gtoolkit.com/}{Glamorous Toolkit} {[}feenk.com 2023{]}, the development environment built to explore these ideas, allows multiple narratives to reference a shared codebase of arbitrary structure and complexity.
+Unlike traditional notebooks, Glamorous Toolkit allows multiple narratives to reference a shared codebase of arbitrary structure and complexity.
 The second principle is the generous use of examples, which serve both as an illustration for the correct use of the code and as test cases.
 In Glamorous Toolkit, whenever you look at some code, you can access corresponding examples (and also other references to the code) with a few mouse clicks.
 The third principle is what the authors call \emph{moldable inspectors}: situated views on data that present the data from a domain perspective rather than in terms of its implementation.
 These three techniques can be used by software developers to facilitate the exploration of their systems by others, but they also support the development process itself by creating new feedback loops.

 \hypertarget{specifications}{